shawnbrar/GestureSettingsChanger/README.md

 Right hand should be used to control the volume and the left hand should be used to control the brightness.
 A close fist with fingers in the front is recognized as a stop gesture.
 If you do this with either hand, then, the volume/brightness will not change.

-To change the volume bring together your index and thumb finger or move them apart.
+To change the volume/brightness bring together your index and thumb finger or move them apart.

 ## Supported hardware
 This program is tested on a Ubuntu 22.04.
 It may work on other linux distribution.
 Development for Windows and Mac will take time.